"Starlight In The East"

 LONG DISTANCE OPERATOR 1965 L

 Performed live by Bob and The Hawks (later The Band) in late 1965.
 There is only one confirmed performance, at Berkeley, CA, on 04 Dec 1965, but it may have been played at other shows in this tour, notably Chicago, IL, 26 Nov 1965 (perhaps its live debut).
 Thanks to Bob Stacy who writes: "In the "Chicago Tribune", 27 Nov 65 (the day following the show at Aire Crown Theater, 26 Nov 65), the reviewer Bruce Plowman noted, "Dylan introduced a new song last night, one which he wrote, called 'Long Distance Operator'."
 Also, someone who attended the show at San José, CA, 12 Dec 1965, remembers hearing the song.
 No studio version is known.
 The song is on the Columbia "Basement Tapes" album, but in a cover version by The Band.
-Lyrics on bobdylan.com Thanks to Tim Dunn for the information that the song first appeared on the album by the James Cotton Blues Band "Taking Care Of Business" (Capitol SM-814, USA, 1970) and to David Plentus for telling me that it can also be found on the 2CD compilation "Chicago Blues Masters Vol. 3" (Capitol 36288, USA, 1997).
+The lyrics are still on bobdylan.com here.
+Thanks to Tim Dunn for the information that the song first appeared on the album by the James Cotton Blues Band "Taking Care Of Business" (Capitol SM-814, USA, 1970) and to David Plentus for telling me that it can also be found on the 2CD compilation "Chicago Blues Masters Vol. 3" (Capitol 36288, USA, 1997).
 Thanks to Jean-Pol Hiernaux for pointing out that the version of Long Distance Operator (4:32) on the 2005 boxed set "The Band - A Musical History" (Capitol 72435-77409-6, USA, 2005) is listed as previously unreleased and recorded at Goldstar Studios, Los Angeles, CA, 21 Feb 1968.
 The so-called Basement Tapes version is 3:40, but the new performance is in fact the same recording with an edited verse restored.
-(It is actually well known that not all the Band tracks included on The Basement Tapes album were the versions that were actually recorded there!)
+(It is actually well known that not all the tracks by The Band included on The Basement Tapes album were versions that were actually recorded there!)
+The live performance from Berkeley is now officially released on the 208 track download set 50th Anniversary Collection 1965, Columbia/Legacy (USA), 4 Dec 2015 (R-1645, see 2015)

-The original 1965 RCA Victor album Odetta Sings Dylan, now available on CD, which contains her version of LONG TIME GONE, scan by Dave Plentus
+The original 1965 RCA Victor album Odetta Sings Dylan, which contains her version of LONG TIME GONE (RCA Victor LSP-3324, stereo shown, also LPM-3324, mono)

-Trails And Bridges (Rockduster 103095-A), Rich Lerner's 1995 album of traditional songs performed by Bob, which has LONG TIME GONE as the one Dylan cover, scan by Dave Plentus
+Trails And Bridges (Rockduster), Rich Lerner's 1995 album of traditional songs performed by Bob, which has LONG TIME GONE as the one Dylan cover

 LOOK YONDER Bob Dylan?, 1984 N?

 Song recorded at Cherokee Studios, Hollywood, CA, 6 & 7 Dec 1984, during the "Empire Burlesque" sessions.
-It's possible it could be Elmore James' LOOK ON YONDER WALL
+It's possible it could be Elmore James' LOOK ON YONDER WALL, although Clinton Heylin in his book "Still On The Road - The Songs Of Bob Dylan Vol. 2: 1974-2008" (Constable, 2010) thinks not

 LOOKING THRU MY BACK DOOR ? ?